aiot-lab/HKU-COMP3230A-Tutorialabs/C-basic/05-c-string.md

 Please note that the length of a string does not include the `\0` character.
 The length of the string "hello" is 5, not 6.

 ### 1.2 String copy: `strcpy()`
 We can use `strcpy(char *dest, const char *src)` and `strncpy(char *dest, const char *src, size_t n)` function in `string.h` to copy a string.

-The `strcpy()` function takes in two char pointers as input, the first one is the *char-string header addr* of the destination string, and the second one is the *char-string header addr* of the source string.
+The `strcpy()` function takes in two char pointers as input:
+1. the first one is the *char-string header addr* of the destination string
+2. the second one is the *char-string header addr* of the source string.

 The `strcpy()` function copies the source string to the destination string, and returns the *char-string header addr* of the destination string.
-The `strncpy()` function takes in three char pointers as input, the first one is the *char-string header addr* of the destination string, the second one is the *char-string header addr* of the source string, and the third one is the maximum number of characters to be copied.
-The `strncpy()` function copies the source string to the destination string, and returns the *char-string header addr* of the destination string.
-The following example shows you how to use `strcpy()` and `strncpy()` function.

 ```c
 The following example shows you how to copy a string.